natesworksdev/Ryujinx/README.md

 </h1>

 <p align="center">
-       Ryujinx is an open-source Nintendo Switch emulator created by gdkchan and is written in C#.
+       Ryujinx is an open-source Nintendo Switch emulator, created by gdkchan, written in C#.
-       This emulator aims at providing excellent accuracy and performance, while also providing a user-friendly interface, and consistent builds.
+       This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.
-       It was written from scratch and development started around September of 2017.
-Ryujinx is available on GitHub under the <a href="https://github.com/Ryujinx/Ryujinx/blob/master/LICENSE.txt" target="_blank">MIT license</a>. <br />
+    It was written from scratch and development on the project began in September 2017.
+Ryujinx is available on Github under the <a href="https://github.com/Ryujinx/Ryujinx/blob/master/LICENSE.txt" target="_blank">MIT license</a>. <br />

 </p>
 <p align="center">